-The exemption was approved by the DPIE allowing up to 60 truck movements (in total) per day and the quarry's neighbours were advised of these movements on the 19th July 2021.
-This equated to a volume of 2246 tonnes over the July/August period.
+The exemptions were approved by the DPE allowing up to 60 truck movements (in total) per day.
+The quarry's neighbours and Marulan South Road residents were advised of these movements on the 5th July 2022, 2nd September 2022 and 24th November 2022 respectively.
+This equated to a volume of circa 40 000 tonnes.

-Road transportation for 2021 is summarised in Table 6.
+Road transportation for 2022 is summarised in Table 6.